maduce/fosscad-host/README.md

 :~$ git clone https://github.com/maduce/fosscad-repo.git
 ```

-***Note:*** If you already have a fosscad-repo, you can copy or move it to ~/fosscad-host/ instead of recloning it.
+***Note:*** If you already have a fosscad-repo, you can copy or move it to ~/fosscad-host/ instead of cloning it again.

+##### Configure and Generate, Update or Delete the Zip Files.

 Next you can edit ```~/fosscad-host/config.cfg``` if you desire.
 The default configs assume the fosscad-host folder is in ```~/``` so you can avoid changing the configs and move on to the next step if you followed the above instructions.
-The ```web``` folder in fosscad-host has a ```www``` folder in it.
-There is a very simple php website inside which should work if you write zippedlib directly to ``www```.
+There is a very simple php website inside of ```~/fosscad-host/web/www/``` which can recursive list the files inside of zippedlib to a webpage.
+If you want to use this for a website be sure to move the contents of ```~/fosscad-host/web/www/``` to your web directory and configure ```~/fosscad-host/config.cfg``` to write ```zippedlib``` in that directory.
 You can edit the index.php if you would like to customize things or change the name of the folder containing all the zip files.
-To create the database and a zipped version of the repo (~/fosscad-host/web/www/zippedlib/):
+Now, to create the database and a zipped version of the repo (~/fosscad-host/web/www/zippedlib/):
 ```bash
 :~$ sh hostlib.sh --generate
 ```